legendu-net/blog/misc/content/2018-04-22-conda-tips.markdown

 ([conda-pack](https://conda.github.io/conda-pack/index.html) required)
 into a `tar.gz` file
 and be used on other machines with the same type of OS.
+Notice that all packages in a conda virtual environment must be managed by conda (rather than pip) so that it can be packed by conda-pack.

     :::bash
     conda activate myenv